martin-eden/lua_code_formatter/readme.txt

       new values of changed parameters:

       get_formatted_code(
-        get_formatted_ast(lua_code_str),
+        get_ast(lua_code_str),
         {
           indent_chunk = '  ',
           right_margin = 100,
           max_text_width = 65,
+          keep_comments = true,
         }
       )

       <indent_chunk> is a string using for building one indent.
         You may try '|..' to see it's effect.
       <right_margin> limits length of line with indent.
 Setting it
-        makes sense for printring.
+        makes sense for printing.
       <max_text_width> limits length of line without indent, i.e.
         length of text in line.
 Setting it makes sense for windowed viewing in editor.
+      <keep_comments> is a flag to keep comments.
+Comment text is
+        not changed so kept comments may last beyond right margin.

+        !
+Comments are "sinked-up" to statements level.
+So text

+          function(a, --parameter "a"
+            b) --parameter "b"
+          end

+        is treated as

+          --parameter "a"
+          function(a, b)
+            --parameter "b"
+          end

+        This is done to keep formatting routines simple.

 --
-* Built on my own general strings parser, which uses my own lua syntax representation, produces AST (annotated syntax tree), which is further structured for code formatter, which gets this structured AST and produce code layout, trying all possible variants to fit code in 70-symbol lines and maintain indentation.
+* Based on my own generic stream processing core, which is extended to generic strings parser, which uses my own loseless Lua syntax representation, produces AST (annotated syntax tree), which is further simplified and structured for code formatter, which produces code layout, trying all possible variants to fit code under given margins and maintain indentation.

-* Currently comments are stripped from code.
-I'll add support for them someday (or will not and explain why).

 * It uses local copy of my "workshop" code hive.
   Current version: https://github.com/martin-eden/workshop